 - Multiple types of contractor bonds are available, including bid bonds, performance bonds, and maintenance bonds.

 Many states have licensing boards for HVAC contractors.
-A common requirement for licensure or even to do work within certain ZIP codes is to carry a surety bond.
+A common requirement for licensure or work within certain ZIP codes is to carry a surety bond.
 Nationwide has a large number of different types of bonds for sale.
 This makes it easy to satisfy any bond requirements you may encounter while bidding for a job or seeking licensure.

-Hiscox: Best for Fast Insurance for HVAC Businesses
+Hiscox: Best for fast insurance for HVAC businesses

 Pros